Atrocity propaganda: Before the 20th century

-In a sermon at Clermont during the Crusades, Urban II justified the war against Islam by claiming that the enemy "had ravaged the churches of God in the Eastern provinces, circumcised Christian men, violated women, and carried out the most unspeakable torture before killing them."
+In a 1095 sermon at Clermont, Urban II promoted the Crusades by claiming that Muslims "had ravaged the churches of God in the Eastern provinces, circumcised Christian men, violated women, and carried out the most unspeakable torture before killing them."
 Urban II's sermon succeeded in mobilizing popular enthusiasm in support of the People's Crusade.

-Lurid tales purporting to unveil Jewish atrocities against Christians were widespread during the Middle Ages.
-The charge against Jews of kidnapping and murdering Christian children to consume their blood during Passover became known as blood libel.
+Lurid tales purporting to unveil Jewish atrocities against Christians were also widespread during the Middle Ages.
+The claim that Jews kidnapped and murdered Christian children to consume their blood during Passover became known as blood libel.

-In the 17th century, the English press fabricated graphic descriptions of atrocities allegedly committed by Irish Catholics against English Protestants, including the torture of civilians and the raping of women.
-The English public reacted to these stories with calls for stern reprisals.
-During the Irish rebellion of 1641, lurid reports of atrocities, including of pregnant women who had been ripped open and had their babies pulled out, provided Oliver Cromwell with justification for his subsequent slaughter of defeated Irish rebels.
+During the Irish Rebellion of 1641, several accounts of atrocities committed by Irish rebels against English settlers in Ireland were published in England.
+Although these accounts were often exaggerated, "the English perception that the Irish... were routinely committing war crimes–was very real."
+Many in England reacted to these accounts "with calls for sharp reprisals".
+Such accounts were used by Oliver Cromwell to justify his conquest of Ireland in 1659, including the massacres that followed the sieges of Drogheda and Wexford.

-In 1782, Benjamin Franklin wrote and published an article purporting to reveal a letter between a British agent and the governor of Canada, listing atrocities supposedly perpetrated by Native American allies of Britain against colonists, including detailed accounts of the scalping of women and children.
-The account was a fabrication, published in the expectation that it would be reprinted by British newspapers and therefore sway British public opinion in favor of peace with the United States.
+In 1782, Benjamin Franklin wrote and published an article purporting to reveal a letter between a British Indian agent and the governor of Canada, listing atrocities supposedly perpetrated by British-allied Native Americans against white colonists, including detailed accounts of the scalping of women and children.
+The account was a fabrication, published in the expectation that it would be reprinted by newspapers in Britain and therefore sway British public opinion in favor of peace with the United States.

-After the 1857 Sepoy Mutiny, stories began to circulate in the British and colonial press of atrocities, especially rapes of European women, in places like Cawnpore; a subsequent official inquiry found no evidence for any of the claims.

-In the lead up to the Spanish–American War, Pulitzer and Hearst published stories of Spanish atrocities against Cubans.
-While occasionally true, the majority of these stories were fabrications meant to boost sales.
+During the Indian Rebellion of 1857, stories began to circulate in the British and Anglo-Indian press of alleged atrocities committed by rebels, especially rapes of European women, in places like Cawnpore; a subsequent official inquiry found no evidence for any of the claims.
+In the lead up to the Spanish–American War, the newspapers of Joseph Pulitzer and William Randolph Hearst published accounts of Spanish atrocities against Cubans.
+While occasionally true, the majority of these stories were fabrications meant to boost sales and promote American support for war with Spain.